Oriented embedding functors of tori as homogeneous spaces

 In this paper we shall use only the next special case.

-\begin{slemma} Let $G$ be a finite locally free $S$-scheme.
-Let $\cE$ be a locally free $G-R$-module of finite rank.
+\begin{slemma} Let $G$ be an $S$--group scheme that is finite locally free.
+Let $\cE$ be a $G-R$-module which is locally free of finite rank as an $R$--module.
 Let $U \subset \VV(\cE)$ be a $G$--stable retrocompact $S$-dense open subscheme such that $G$ acts freely on $U$.
 Then $U/G$ is representable by an $S$--scheme $X$ and the quotient map $U \to X$ is a versal (4)--torsor. \end{slemma}

 \begin{proof} According to \cite[III.2.6.1, Corollaire]{DG}, $U/G$ is representable by an $S$-scheme $X$ and $U \to X$ is a $G$--torsor.
 Lemma \ref{lem_versal} shows that $U \to X$ is a versal (4)--torsor. \end{proof}